baudelaine/ocp-esx/Install-RHEL-GUI.md

 ### Add a new user and grant him administrator (sudo)

-> :warning: Run this on Conroller VNC console
+> :warning: Run this from your local machine on Conroller VNC console

 ```
 USERID="userid"